Dangieboy/CSV-Data-Cleaner/README.md

 - identify data types/columns
 - change data types/column names
 - manage index and column order
-- deale with missing values
+- deal with missing values
 - save all changes in a new csv file